mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 ### Low level system design

-For higher levels L5+ you might encounter questions involving designing and coding the internals of a class.
+For senior levels L5+ you might encounter questions involving designing and coding the internals of a class.
-This type of question is more of a coding question than a system design question, but you should be aware of the tradeoffs you make at every stage in your design:
+This type of question is more of a coding question than a system design question, but you should be aware of the tradeoffs you make at every stage in your design.

 If you haven't taken any Operating Systems class, I recommend the [Graduate Introduction to Operating Systems by Georgia Tech](https://omscs.gatech.edu/cs-6200-introduction-operating-systems), I'm in grad school as I write this, and I recently took this class.
 Unfortunately, the labs aren't public, but the material is nevertheless a great introduction.

-I'd suggest you learn concepts: mutex, condition variable, atomics, readers-writers, boss-worker model, pipeline model, cache lines, and so many others!
+I'd suggest you learn concepts: mutexes, condition variables, atomics, readers-writers, boss-worker model, pipeline model, cache lines, and so many others!
-Also, implement the following classes from scratch, either with C++ 11 Multithreading primitives or pthreads.
+Also, read and attempt to implement the following classes from scratch, either with C++ 11 Multithreading primitives or pthreads.

 - Semaphore
 - Threadpool - [I implemented a threadpool in my Cpp refresher algorithm](/notes/computer-science/programming-languages/cpp-refresher/#multithreading)